 Your sign reads, “Game of Thrones!” but then, you might get many customers thinking your establishment has something to do with the wildly popular TV program.

 What happens when visitors walk in looking for some form of historical fiction only to find sliders and craft beers?

-Alright, your food is delicious and the beer is cold.
+Alright, your food is delicious, and the beer is cold.
 Still, people did not come in for food.
-They then feel betrayed by your billboard.
+They then feel betrayed by your somewhat misleading billboard.

 To start, you need to determine how to boost your conversion rate – which, is essentially increasing your sales numbers without spending more on traffic.

-Sometimes, your visitors do want what you’re offering, but they just aren’t enticed by the layout of your site.
+Sometimes, your visitors do want what you’re offering, but they just aren’t enticed by your site’s design or layout.

 Here’s something to take a look at: